 The advancement of modern shower design has been unimpeded largely because of this revolutionary technology.

-See more on this topic: 21 Key Shower Remodel Strategies
+See more about this on my Shower Remodel Problems post

 Popular interest in the installation of a shower niche into the shower wall has been one of the biggest changes in modern shower design.
 A shower niche is simply a recess in your shower wall that is used to store all of your personal cleansing products and tools.